 The U.S. Food and Drug Administration (FDA) has regulations around labeling, but as it happens, enforcement is low on the list of priorities.
 Unfortunately, that leaves it up to consumers to ensure we get what we need.

+In the meantime, there are steps you can take to ensure you’re getting the higher concentrations of high-quality mushrooms and their good stuff in your body.
 Make sure to look for a product that proudly brands itself as a 100% full-fruiting body supplement rather than one that champions the use of mycelium, “full spectrum,” blends, or worse: gives no information at all.

 When possible, check the nutrition label for levels of beta-glucan or starch.
 A high count of one will tell you your product’s the real deal; a high count of the latter means you need a new supplement.

 And, when in doubt, always check your research before making a purchase.
 The right company won’t need to hide its ingredients or process.
+Your immune system will thank you in the long run.